dxrcy/semdir/README.md

 3. _Must_ include part or disc number, if relevant, after title and date, in curly braces (`{` and `}`)
    - This does **not** include films in a series or franchise, such as a sequel
    - _Eg._ `Hunger.Games,the[2012]{1}` and `Hunger.Games,the[2012]{2}`, for discs 1 and 2
-4. _Must_ include the sequel or series number, if relevant, after the title <!-- TODO Change format -->
+4. _Must_ include the series (sequel) number, if relevant, after the title <!-- TODO Change format -->
-   - The subtitle _should_ be included, if relevant, after the sequel of series number
+   - The subtitle _should_ be included, if relevant, after the series number
+   - No punctuation should be included between the series number and subtitle
    - _Eg._ `Hunger.Games,the[2012]`
      - This is accepted if it is the only film of the series that is in the directory
    - _Eg._ `Hunger.Games,the.1[2012]` and `Hunger.Games,the.2.Catching.Fire[2013]`
      - For two films in the series.
-Note that the `.1` is included in the first name
+Note that the `.1` is included in the first name, as would the subtitle, if relevant
+     - **NOT** `Hunger.Games,the.2.-.Catching.Fire[2013]` or `Hunger.Games,the.Catching.Fire[2013]`
+   - The number can be written in _Roman Numerals_, if necessary
+     - _Eg._ `Star.Wars.IV.A.New.Hope[1977]`

 ## Series Folders